cheat-sheets/founding-cheat-sheet/README.md

 This forces others to get involved and puts the emphasis on the issue itself rather than on the people advancing the issue.
 Or, use a mutual mentor or impartial advisor to mediate.

+### Role Dilemmas

+#### Role Assignment

+**Overlapping roles**
+  - Pros:
+	  + Offers **flexibility** appropriate to early-stage startups
+	  + Team members can **pitch in wherever needed**
+	  + **Taps collective knowledge** of all team members
+  - Cons:
+      - Diffused responsibility **weaken incentives**
+      - May **increase tension** as founders step on each other's toes

+**Division of labor**
+  - Pros:
+     + Enables **assignment of titles, tasks and responsibility**
+     + Provides **better accountability**
+  - Cons:
+     - **Hard to collaborate** on cross-cutting tasks

+#### Decision-Making Approaches

+- **Egalitarian** (or consensus) approach - the members of the team make decisions collectively by coming to a complete consensus, and act as peers rather than superiors and subordinates.
+   - **Higher quality** of decisions
+   - **Slower** decision making
+- **Hierarchical** (or autocratic) approach - the team has a formal process for making decisions and a clear hierarchy, with a single person responsible for final decisions.
+   - **Lower quality** of decisions
+   - **Faster** decision making
+- **Composite** - first, the team attempts to reach a full consensus.
+If consensus is not forthcoming, the CEO and relevant functional VP make their decision, but only after getting input from everybody in a public forum.

+#### Pitfalls

+- **Don't crown multiple decision makers just to avoid a confrontation**.
+While ducking the original conflict may seem to have saved the startup from an early implosion, it actually causes longer-term conflict, endangering the startup's future.
+- **Don't underestimate "Title Inertia"** - the CEO has considerable symbolic and substantive power.
+He has to be chosen carefully as most CEOs are reluctant to relinquish their status and power, even when it's obvious they are not the best fit for the role.
+- **Don't inflate titles** - the dangers of inertia likewise apply to non-CEO founders who take C-level titles.
+Once the startup has grown much bigger, many of those founders will not be the best people to fill those senior positions.
+Yet, demoting or replacing "overtitled" founders can be quite disruptive.
+- **Don't ignore incompatible motivations** - if two founders are strongly control-motivated, both are likely to want to be decision makers.
+This can result in conflicts.
+In contract, when both founders are wealth-motivated, or one of them is control-motivated and the other is wealth-motivated, the team tend to be more stable.

 ## Resources